XRHeath Developer API Documentation

 }

-3. The "access_token" will be used for the Authorization Bearer access token - The token holds all the required information for the specific logged in user going over to your application.
+1. The "access_token" will be used for the Authorization Bearer access token - The token holds all the required information for the specific - logged- in user visiting your application.

 Headers